yioannides/fedora-resolve/README.md

 ## Conclusion

-I wrote this shell script as a personal challenge (because I am not a programmer), but upon completing it, I realized how unoptimized (the free version of) Davinci Resolve for Linux is.
+I wrote this shell script as a personal challenge (because I am not a programmer), but upon completing it, I realized how truly unoptimized Davinci Resolve for Linux is.

-Surely figuring out how to properly install and use DR on Linux is a small victory in itself, but batch converting mp4 videos every time I want to drag and drop something in DR is not my idea of productivity and above all, the notion that a piece of software is this hard to install completely put me off.

-With that said, I switched to Kdenlive and I'm currently very happy with it.
-I would also like to recommend [Lightworks](https://lwks.com/) that works great on Linux; it's very easy to install, offers a beautiful UI (very similar to DR) and has a great community for technical support.
+With that said, I would urge everyone to instead support software like [Lightworks](https://lwks.com/) that works great on Linux; it's very easy to install, offers a beautiful UI (very similar to Resolve) and has a great community for technical support.
 The free tier only offers 720p video export, but both Create and Pro tiers are cheaper than Davinci Resolve Studio, so it's something worth considering.

 ## Acknowledgments

 Fedora 39 pixbuf / lippango fix → MiMillie : https://youtu.be/8jVTN1kLfZw

 h.264 export plugin → Perfect Linux Gaming : https://youtu.be/NoVQz79eSpw

+pobthebuilder's Python scripts for auto-downloading Resolve : https://github.com/pobthebuilder/resolve-flatpak